fastrgv/AdaVenture/README.md

 This app uses a cross-platform sound-playing package for Ada apps that can asynchronously start and stop music loops, as well as initiate transient sounds, allowing unlimited concurrency.

-It plays WAV files, via OpenAL, on Windows, and linux platforms.
+It plays WAV files, via OpenAL, on Windows, OSX and linux platforms.

 It is suitable for <u>any</u> Ada application that needs music, sound loops or transient sound effects; eg. games.